metro-digital/terraform-google-cf-projectcfg/docs/FAQ.md

 ### Error creating WorkloadIdentityPool - Error 403: Permission 'iam.workloadIdentityPools.create' denied on resource

-If you are facing an errror similar to this:
+If you are facing an error similar to this:
 ```
 Error creating WorkloadIdentityPool: googleapi: Error 403: Permission 'iam.workloadIdentityPools.create' denied on resource '//iam.googleapis.com/projects/<GCP PROJECT>/locations/global' (or it may not exist).
 ```

 You may need to grant `roles/iam.workloadIdentityPoolAdmin` to your service account.
-This is also the case if you grant the role via this module, even if the pool itself has some dependency on the IAM permission, it may not wait long enough.
+This is also the case if you grant the role via this module; even if the pool itself has some dependency on the IAM permission, terraform may not wait long enough.
-Please be aware Google Cloud Platform may needs a few minutes to pick up this IAM change, if you still see the error after granting the role, please wait a few minutes and try again.
+Please be aware Google Cloud Platform may need a few minutes to pick up this IAM change; if you still see the error after granting the role, please wait a few minutes and try again.
 If the error persists, feel free to reach out to the Cloud Foundation team if needed.

 ### Error creating WorkloadIdentityPool - Error 409: Requested entity already exists